 Whether your hair is straight and long, wavy and short, or curly, it is an expression of your original style, attitude and personality.
 The completeness that it gives cannot be expressed in simple words.
 Some of you might end up caring for your hair the least, because think you have healthy hair, and by the time you realise the reality, it’s already falling off.
 Since hair and self-image are closely linked, hair loss problem ticks you off and you run into a panic mode.

 So, if you have noticed an unusual and prolonged hair loss pattern, then you must bring it into your doctor’s notice.
-Your doctor will be able to help you understand what’s causing you to lose hair.
+Your hair transplant doctor will be able to help you understand what’s causing you to lose hair.
 If you are wanting to know it through us, look no further than the page you are on right this minute.

 Causes of hair loss

 As a matter of fact, as people age the rate of hair growth reduces.
 But, the growing lifestyle changes have added to a lot more to what causes of Hair Loss in Women and men both.